Henauxg/ghx_proc_gen/README.md

   .new_model()
   .with_additional_rotation(ModelRotation::Rot90)
 ```
-With the above declaration, we declared our base model (with `Rot0` by default), and allowed an extra rotation of 90 degrees.
+With the above declaration, we declared our base model (with `Rot0` allowed by default), and allowed an extra rotation of `Rot90` degrees.
 Internally, when building the `Rules`, two models variations will be created.

 When retrieving generated results, you get `ModelInstances` which reference the original model `index` as well as the `ModelRotation` applied to it.

-You can also manually create rotated variations of a model: `bridge_model.rotated(ModelRotation::Rot180)`.
+You can also manually create rotated variations of a model: `bridge_model.rotated(ModelRotation::Rot180)` and use a different asset for it, change its weight, etc.

 ### Coordinate systems & axis

 `ghx_proc_gen` uses a **right-handed** coordinate system.
 However, the rotation axis used to create model variations is up to you.
-It can be customized on the `Rules` when using `Cartesian3D` and defaults to `Y+` (with `Cartesian2D`, it is fixed to `Z+`).
+When using `Cartesian3D`, it defaults to `Y+` and can be customized on the `Rules`. with `Cartesian2D`, it is fixed to `Z+`.

 *For Bevy, see the [Unofficial bevy Cheatbook](https://bevy-cheatbook.github.io/fundamentals/coords.html).*